SuiteSplines/SuiteSplines.jl/docs/src/SpecialSpaces.md

 using SuiteSplines
 @suitesplines_reexport
 ```
+!!! warning "Experimental interface"

+    This package implements interfaces which at some point might be integrated
+    in the `IgaBase.jl` package.

 # SpecialSpaces.jl

 The core function spaces in SuiteSplines are [`SplineSpace`](@ref UnivariateSplines.SplineSpace) and tensor-products thereof.

 `SpecialSpaces.jl` introduces convenient interfaces for handling spaces used to represent scalar-, vector- and mixed-valued fields and geometric mappings.

-!!! tip "Higher dimensions"
+!!! details "Note on higher dimensions"

-    Everything described on this page generalizes to higher dimensions, e.g.
+    Almost everything described on this page generalizes to higher dimensions, e.g.
     ```@repl specialspaces_higherdims
     Ω = Interval(0.0, 2.0) ⨱ Interval(0.0, 4.0) ⨱ Interval(-1.0, 1.0)
     Δ = Partition(Ω, (3, 5, 7));
     S = ScalarSplineSpace(4, Δ)
     ```
+    The only exception are the Raviart-Thomas and Taylor-Hood spaces, which are
+    implemented only in two and three dimensions.

 ## Domains and partitions